Skip navigation

 Search

-Hennepin County > Work with Hennepin County > Green Partners grants
+Hennepin County > Work with Hennepin County > Green Partners program

 Engage, educate, act and collaborate for the environment

-Hennepin County provides funding and support to organizations to actively educate, engage and motivate residents to become environmental stewards and make positive behavior changes.
+Hennepin County provides funding to organizations to actively educate, engage and motivate residents to become environmental stewards and make positive behavior changes.

 GreenPartners@hennepin.us